top of page

 2. Can we advocate for economic opportunities in the neighborhoods where they live?

-3. Can we be present in their schools as advocates for greater better learning environments?
+3. Can we be present in their schools as advocates for better learning environments?

 4. Can we create local communities that support one another, encourage one another, and lift one another up instead of tear them down?

 Systems don't change easily.
 But they do change.
 And when a system changes, an individual changes.
-When a system becomes healthier, more just, more equitable, and more prosperous we are blessed to live with the promise of a more hopeful future.
+When a system becomes healthier, more just, more equitable, and more prosperous, people do too.
+We are blessed to live with the promise of a more hopeful future.

 Recent Posts